2019 Moldovan parliamentary election: Coalition talks

 Following the elections, both the Socialist Party and Democratic Party proposed forming a coalition with ACUM, with the PDM also proposing that the post of Prime Minister would go to an ACUM member, despite PDM being the larger party.
 However, following the promises made during the campaign, ACUM refused both offers.

 On 8 April, ACUM announced that they would reverse their decision about rejecting coalition negotiations with PSRM.

 After the decision, party leaders, Maia Sandu and Andrei Năstase of ACUM, officially invited PSRM to start coalition negotiations.
 Maia Sandu and Andrei Năstase said that they still rejected coalition negotiations with PDM, but they were willing to negotiate a deal with PSRM.

-Coalition negotiations are set to take place on 9 April or on a different day, which will be discussed by ACUM and PSRM.
+Further coalition negotiations between ACUM and PSRM resulted in the Sandu cabinet on 8 June, amidst a constitutional crisis.